 Safer recruitment - Anyone working in one of our Academies, including governors, third party staff and volunteers, all undergo appropriate safer recruitment checks, including the correct level of Disclosure and Barring Service (DBS) check.
 Anyone engaged in ‘regulated activity’ also undergoes an enhanced DBS check with barred list information.
 Checks are all recorded on each academy single central record (SCR).

 Certain individuals are disqualified from providing childcare or managing early year’s provision or out-of-school-hours childcare for under-8s.
 Our academies do not employ a disqualified person to work in a relevant setting.

 At least one person on any appointment panel in our Academies must have undertaken safer recruitment training.

 Specific safeguarding issues - All our staff need are aware of specific safeguarding issues such as radicalisation, child sexual exploitation, children missing education and mental health.
 Teachers are required by law to report to the police known cases of female genital mutilation (FGM) involving a girl aged under 18.

 Appropriate internet filters and monitoring systems are in place in all our academies to keep children and young people safe online.
 Our students receive regular assemblies and learn in curriculum time how to be safe on social media.

-Safeguarding policies – each academy has its individual child protection policy and there is a Trust wide staff code of conduct in place.
-Each child protection policy is updated at least annually, and when legislation changes, approved by the Local governing Body and is published on each academy website.
+Safeguarding policies – each academy has its individual child protection and safeguarding policy and there is a Trust wide staff code of conduct in place.
+Each academy child protection and safeguarding policy is updated at least annually, and when legislation changes, approved by the Local governing Body and is published on each academy website.

 There are also Trust wide procedures covering particular safeguarding issues such as recruitment and selection, allegations against staff, peer abuse, children missing education, radicalisation, whistle-blowing, mobile phone usage and work experience in place.